nypesap/nypesap.github.io/docs/2020/faq.md

 Please find the details in [the Architecture section](arch/architecture.md).

-## 6. What is the recommended deployment option?
+## 6. How is the solution deployed?

-We recommend using the production system to install and run as a Central System for Fiori Apps' Usage Report.
-Please find the details in [the deployment recommendation section](FPS01/deployment/prod.md).
+Fiori Apps' Usage Report is deployed by importing the transports.
+Please find the details in [deployment section](FPS01/deployment/deployment.md).

 ## 7. How much time does it take to implement the Fiori Apps' Usage and start collecting the usage records?